RossHartley/lie/README.md

 # lie
-Contains a number of useful functions for diealing with Lie groups
+Contains a number of useful functions for dealing with Lie groups